What should I wear if I have incontinence problems?

 Light incontinence means less than about 120ml per event or episode.
 This is usually caused by stress incontinence or when the bladder is full and the overflow can’t be controlled.
 There are a lot of options for lighter incontinence underwear for women, and it’s easy to find a style that you like.
 I will show some of my favorites, but all brands have many more styles to choose from.
 There are links to their shops beneath each presentation (affiliate links).

-Spaex is one of my absolute favorite when it comes to underwear for light incontinence.
+Thinx is one of my absolute favorite when it comes to underwear for light incontinence.
 There are a lot of colors, styles, and patterns to choose from.
 They truly look like your regular underwear.
 That’s so important because it helps to bring your confidence level back up again.

 The underwear in the picture is a Hi-waist in a blush pink.
 There are 7 more colors/patterns to view.
-If you don’t like Hi-waist underwear Spaex have bikinis, hiphuggers, french cuts, and thongs too.
+If you don’t like Hi-waist underwear Thinx have bikinis, hiphuggers, french cuts, and thongs too.
 The bikini style has a low cut and are great to wear during and after pregnancy.

 incontinence underwear for women

-Absorbency: up to 40ml
+Absorbency: up to 100 ml

 Modibodi